Eugen Weber: Career

 Born in Bucharest, Kingdom of Romania, he was the son of Sonia and Emmanuel Weber, a well-to-do industrialist.
 When Weber was ten, his parents hired a private tutor, but the tutor did not stay long.
-At age ten, Weber was already reading The Three Musketeers by Alexander Dumas, adventure novels by Karl May, poetry by Victor Hugo and Homer.
-Weber was also reading George Sand, Jules Verne and "every cheap paperback I could afford".
+At age ten, Weber was already reading The Three Musketeers by Alexandre Dumas, adventure novels by Karl May, poetry by Victor Hugo and Homer.
+Weber was also reading George Sand, Jules Verne, and "every cheap paperback I could afford".
 At age 12, he was sent to boarding school in Herne Bay, in south-eastern England, and later to Ashville College, Harrogate.

 During World War II, he served with the British Army in Belgium, Germany, and India between 1943 and 1947, and rising to the rank of captain.
 Afterward, Weber studied history at the Sorbonne and Institut d'Etudes Politiques de Paris (Sciences Po) in Paris.
 While in France he met Jacqueline Brument-Roth, marrying her in 1950.

 Returning to Britain, Weber entered Emmanuel College, Cambridge, studying French and European history under David Thomson and graduating with a BA in 1950.
 He remained at Cambridge to study for a PhD, but his dissertation thesis was rejected after the external examiner, Alfred Cobban of the University of London, gave a negative review, saying it lacked sufficient archival sources.

 Weber briefly taught at Emmanuel College (1953–1954) and the University of Alberta (1954–1955) before settling in the United States, where he taught first at the University of Iowa (1955–1956) and then, until 1993 on his retirement, at the University of California, Los Angeles (UCLA).

 Eugen Weber wrote a column titled "LA Confidential" for the Los Angeles Times.
 He also wrote for several French popular newspapers and, in 1989, presented an American public television series, The Western Tradition, which consisted of fifty-two lectures of 30 minutes each.
 He died in Brentwood, Los Angeles, California, aged 82.